 And the point of all of this work?

 The War on Wildlife is real and it’s happening right now.
-We need a platform to help people to understand that.
-We also need a place to discuss solutions and support each other.
+We need a platform and a place to discuss solutions and support each other.

-More to the point, our wildlife needs this project.
+More to the point, we think that our wildlife needs this project.

 So here it is.